-The Scriptures (or Hebrew Bible) as a three-part collection of scrolls known as the Torah, Prophets, and Writings, or “TaNaK” for short.
-In this video we’ll explore why this matters, and what happens when you read the Hebrew Scriptures in the traditional
+Like all ancient Jews, Jesus read the Scriptures as a three-part collection of scrolls known as the TaNaK.
+In this video, we’ll explore why this matters and what happens when you read the Hebrew Scriptures in the traditional Jewish order.

-The Hebrew canon, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
-The traditional order we're talking about is referred to as “TaNaK.”
+The Hebrew Bible, or Old Testament, refers to the collection of Hebrew (and some Aramaic) books that were recognized as Scripture in ancient Israel.
+The traditional order of these books is called the TaNaK.
 The TaNaK is an acronym for the names of the three large subcollections of the Hebrew Bible: Torah, Nevi’im, and Ketuvim.
-See how the whole order of the Old testament is actually much different than you may think, and is the same order Jesus would have read them in.